MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 >  **Search-Only Example:**
 > The article author currently manages a folderless SharePoint Library with 450,000 PDF files in it.
 Those files are uploaded to the library through an external process.
 Each file has a meaningful file name, and the customer uses SharePoint Search to find just the document they need instantly.
 They'll never sort or filter the library, or edit the documents, so this scenario works just fine.
 No columns are indexed.

 ## Can Grouped-By Filtered Views help me here?
-Not in a consistently helpful way.
-There are too many variables here to make a solid recommendation either way.
+This one gets complex real fast - especially with views for Document Libraries with folders.
 Read Joanne Klein's excellent [deep-dive](https://joannecklein.com/2017/07/25/sharepoint-online-list-view-threshold/) into this for more information.

 ## All my internet research keeps pointing to Indexed Columns - what's that all about?

-Indexing columns - before the threshold limit is broken - is the most effective way to mitigate View pain.
+Indexing columns - *before the threshold limit is broken* - is the most effective way to mitigate View threshold pain.
 In an ideal situation, where the user knows the List or Library will be large, you'd index any and all columns you can.

+A View that's over the threshold will generally only display if it's filtered by an indexed column.

-This is done by going to the List or Library settings, and indexing the columns one by one.
+This is done by going to the List or Library settings, choosing the Indexed Columns link, and indexing the columns one by one.
 You can add up to 20 indexes to a list or library.
-Choose wisely - what columns would you want to base a view on?
+Choose wisely - what columns would you or your users want to base a view on?